 Why is Education Important?
 A Q&A with Amelia Manning

-We posed this question to Amelia Manning, EVP of Southern New Hampshire University College of Online and Continuing Education, “Why is education important?”
+We posed this question to Amelia Manning, EVP of SNHU Online, “Why is education important?”
 Manning shares the impact education has had on her life and how it can benefit everyone.

 Why is education important to each of us as individuals and to society as a whole?

 During my first year of college, I had what I remember at the time felt like a very upsetting experience.
 All of the first-year students went to a seminar on understanding diversity and my early interpretation of what I learned that day was pretty negative.
 In essence, I felt like I had been told that as a white person, I was inherently racist.
 I remember being really offended and, in fact, I questioned my decision to stay at the college.

 Four years later, after minoring in gender studies and reading Toni Morrison’s “The Bluest Eye,” I had what some would call a light-bulb moment.
 The actual message I had been given, but wasn’t at the time ready to hear, was about power and privilege.
 It was not a personal attack, as I’d initially interpreted it to be, but instead about expanding my awareness and understanding of how power works and the conscious and unconscious ways it influences each of us.
 It wasn’t until I read “The Bluest Eye,” and saw the world through the eyes of a child who believed she’d be happy if only she had blue eyes, that I fully understood.

 Education, and learning, at its best pushes the boundaries of what we believe to be true.
 It opens doors and windows on our world that sheds light on our own beliefs and, in turn, on our understanding of the world and how it works and how we can make it a better place.
 Education is, and should be, transformative, not only for an individual, but for society.

 What led you on the path to your own journey in education?